-- I. Successfully complete LAS 110 and LAS 410; - II.
-Successfully complete one writing intensive course at the 100-level or above during the first two years; - III.
+- a.
+Successfully complete LAS 110 Intersections and LAS 410 Liberal Arts Seminar; - b.
+Successfully complete one writing intensive course at the 100-level or above during the first two years; - c.
 Successfully complete one writing intensive course at the 200-level or above during the second or third year.

-Note: Transfer students who are not required to take LAS 110 must take three writing-intensive courses in addition to LAS 410, Liberal Arts Seminar, which must be completed at Central College.
+Note: Transfer students who are not required to take LAS 110 Intersections must take three writing-intensive courses in addition to LAS 410; Liberal Arts Seminar.
 The other writing intensive requirements may be satisfied either by courses at Central or by coursework accepted for transfer.
 At least one of these courses must be at the 200-level or above.
 Students who wish to apply transfer credit toward this requirement may need to provide a course syllabus to the registrar.